 SCHOOL TOUR SUBSIDY

-The museum's School Tour Program provides art teachers with bus transportation and substitute teacher subsidies to enable them to introduce their students to original works of modern and contemporary art.
-School Tour funds are limited and are dispersed on a first-come, first-served basis; preference is given to urban and rural schools with limited funds and to schools that serve students who are economically disadvantaged.
+The museum's School Tour Program provides art teachers with bus transportation and substitute teacher subsidies to enable them to visit the museum on a guided tour.
+School Tour funds are limited and dispersed on a first-come, first-served basis; preference is given to urban and rural schools with limited funds and to schools that serve students who are economically disadvantaged.
 Download the Tour Reimbursement Fact Sheet.

-The School Tour Program is generously supported by The Evjue Foundation, Inc., the charitable arm of The Capital Times and Shirley Kubly.
+The School Tour Program is generously supported by American Family Insurance, The Evjue Foundation, Inc., the charitable arm of The Capital Times and Shirley Kubly, and an anonymous donor.

 Teaching pages provide analysis of a selection of works of art on view at the museum, biographical information on featured artists, discussion questions, and links to additional resources.
 Effective as an introduction to a museum visit, the pages also are valuable as an ongoing classroom resource.